AmanV3105/Emotion-Prediction-from-EEG-Data/README.md

 The following confusion matrix illustrates the model's performance across different classes:
 ![alt text](image-1.png)

+#Note
+I have executed this code on Google Collab because somehow it is showing error on Visual code

 Conclusion
 Using the GRU model, we achieved a very high accuracy, with each class scoring above 0.93.
 This demonstrates the model's effectiveness in predicting emotional states from EEG readings.